c-gohlke/OnClickCoin/docs/docs.md

 ## Overall work flow of the app

 As specified in ~/package.json, the application launches by running "npm start" in the terminal, which will call server/server.js
-The entry point to the app is ~/app/app.jsx, as specified in webpack.config.js
+The entry point to the app is ~/app/app.jsx, as specified in webpack.config.js.
+Webpack bundles the whole project together according to webpack.config.js and creates the /dist folder with many files including /dist/index.html, which will be the file rendered on the client. index.html has access to bundle.js, which defines what is being rendered. bundle.js is created by webpack and is a "summary" of the app.

 ### File structure